Add To Favorites

 On white paper or a file folder, draw the outline of Hogwarts with Crayola Erasable Colored Pencils.
 Color in the castle.
 Erase sections for highlights or to add mortar colors between stones, for example.
 Use Crayola Metallic FX Crayons to add magical flourishes.
-Cut out your castle and glue it into the triarama.
-You could also make a moat around the castle.
+Cut out the castle and glue it into the triarama.
+Suggest students make a moat around the castle.

-With a small piece of Crayola Model Magic, form a cube to act as the base for your form.
-Stick a craft stick in the cube as the armature for your cutout.
+With a small piece of Crayola Model Magic, form a cube to act as the base for the form.
+Stick a craft stick in the cube as the armature for the cutout.
 Air dry overnight.

-Cut out a small photo of your head.
-On another piece of file folder, draw and decorate your figure with colored pencils and crayons.
-Make sure that your body is proportional to your head.
+Students cut out small photos of their heads (1 for each student).
+On another piece of file folder, students draw and decorate their figures with colored pencils and crayons.
+Remind students to make sure that their bodies are proportional to their heads.
 Attach them with glue.
 Air dry flat.

 Glue the cutout to the craft stick in the cube.
-Now you can wander around Hogwarts and no longer feel like a Muggle.
+Now students can wander around Hogwarts and no longer feel like Muggles.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho